 The next obvious difference is the size.
 A river cruise can hold between 120 to 200 guests and have up to 40 crew staff.

 Barges are much smaller.
 For the Deborah barge that I was on, there was a maximum of 22 guests so it’s dramatically smaller.
 There’s six crew on board: the captain, a sort of first mate who helps the captain, a cruise director, waitress, a chef and a housekeeper.
 The crew: passenger ratio is very high on a barge.

-There is also an upper level, although often the upper level is closed when cruising along canals as the bridges tend to be pretty low on many of the canals around Europe.
+There is also an upper level, although often the upper level is closed when cruising along canals as the bridges tend to be pretty low.
 The facilities are much less on a barge, and you’re not going to have a choice of dining, a fitness centre or a spa.

 Barge tours and excursions are a bit more limited compared to river cruises, but they do happen.
 For example, you’re likely to do town walking tours and visits to cathedrals, Castles, and chateaus, or go to a local food market.